ddeveloper72/Django_Authentication/README.md

    multiple applicants registering on my site.
 I had not nested my `def clean_email(self):` function inside of the `class UserRegistrationForm(UserCreationForm):`

-   * This is a learning mistake that took a few minutes to discover after conduction numerous test, adding mew users to my User model and then consulting with colleagues on [#Slack](https://slack.com/) for ideas.
+   * This is a learning mistake that took a few minutes to discover after running numerous test, adding mew users to my User model and then consulting with colleagues on [#Slack](https://slack.com/) for ideas.
 The value gained from understanding the error is enormous.

 ## 5 Setting up email interface in Django and VSCode tie-in